Nbobertz/lcproblems_solutions/restofLeetcode/Journal_leet.md

 Today I attempted to do a medium problem and could not get it in time.
 I had several problems but I will keep trying.
 Also did palindromic substring.
 Had the right idea down just did not flush it out all the way.
 Did my first linked list of the iteration.

+## Day 28: 10/15/25: Did Two Pointer
+Did a two pointer question today.
+At first had a hard time getting it but eventually got it.